allenporter/home-assistant-journal-assistant/README.md

   - [ ] Support for additions to a journal (calendar)
   - [ ] Support for writes to a journal (calendar)
   - [ ] Support for edits to a journal (calendar)

-Future work:
+- Assistant API

-- [ ] media source for syncing down from device
+  - [ ] Add journal entities to the prompt
-- [ ] vector search from a calendar
+  - [ ] Add vector search intent
+  - [ ] Calendar search intent

 ## Local Development